What is Concrete Raising / Mudjacking?

 At Elite Concrete Services, we accomplish concrete raising (also referred to as mudjacking) by drilling small holes into the concrete slabs and pumping material underneath them.
 The material fills any voids and the slab is raised.

 Step 2.
-Connecting the injection gun to a tapered delivery port that is installed into the holes.
+Connecting the mud jack to a tapered delivery port that is installed into the holes.

 Step 3.
-Injecting polyurethane foam into the holes which fills the space under the concrete slab, using the concrete slab itself to drive the foam into the crevices to lift the concrete.
+Injecting sandy loam into the holes which fills the space under the concrete slab, using the concrete slab itself to drive the loam into the crevices to lift the concrete.

 Step 4.
-Repeat injecting foam until all areas of sunken concrete lifts to desired level.
+Repeat pumping until all areas of sunken concrete lifts to desired level.

 Step 5.
-Upon leveling, injection holes are filled with a non-shrink grout, eliminating cracking and shrinkage.
+Upon leveling, drilled holes are filled with a non-shrink grout, eliminating cracking and shrinkage.